Student Assessment Layout #

 At the bottom of all assessments are five options, which we will cover below.

-Submit: Submitting your survey will calculate a score based on your selections for the core competency statements.
-On the Student Assessment screen, you will see a dated, color-coded square representing a submitted survey.
+Submit: Submitting your survey will calculate the student’s score based on your selections for the core competency statements.
 After submitting a survey, the only available option is to print.

 Share: The share feature supports collaboration among educators, counselors, and social workers involved in a student’s learning.
-By allowing multiple professionals to access and contribute to assessing a student, this feature fosters a holistic understanding of the student’s needs, particularly for those requiring Tier 2 or Tier 3 interventions.
+After clicking “share,” copy the survey URL to send to a colleague to complete the survey.

 When accessing the survey link, the other assessor will be required to enter their first and last name, then complete and submit their assessment of the student’s core competencies.
 After sharing the link, the status of the survey will show as “Shared.”